 The exact answer is always difficult to judge, however, here are a few ideas on how to decide.

 If you are going to travel to the Jungfraujoch and do at least one other mountain excursion in the Jungfrau region, then a 3-day Jungfrau Travel Pass pass starts to make a lot of sense.
-Many of the mountain excursions in the area are very expensive, so when you do more of them on top of the Jungfraujoch trip, it becomes a no-brainer.
+Many of the mountain excursions in the area are very expensive, so when you do more of them on top of the Jungfraujoch trip, it becomes worthwhile

 Does Buying Both Passes Make Sense?

 It could also make sense to combine the two passes, as you get a reasonable discount on the Jungfrau Travel Pass if you have the Swiss Travel Pass (see the second column of the pricing table).
 However, you will want to be making use of them both.
-So, lots of long-distance travel (and museum visits) and a lot of mountain trips in the Jungfrau Region.

 More On The Swiss Travel Pass